joongishin/persona-generation-workflow/README.md

 <br>

 ## Usage
 We provide [synthetic user data](./data/synthetic_surveys.csv) generated with gpt-3.5-turbo for trying out our workflows.
-It is 20 responses to a survey aimed at collecting user data for designing civis services that address declining birth rates.
+It is 20 responses to a survey aimed at collecting user data for designing civic services that address declining birth rates.
 Accordingly, the contents of personas are set in [settings.py](./settings.py).
 They will be used in a prompt to instruct LLMs what to describe in personas.
 ```
 file_name = "synthetic_survey.csv"